IDAES/idaes-pse/docs/reference_guides/model_libraries/power_generation/costing/index.rst

 Power Plant Costing Libraries
 =============================

-The IDAES Process Modeling Framework contains a library of models specifically developed for modeling power generation systems.
-These models all built off of the core IDAES modeling framework and model libraries.
+The IDAES Process Modeling Framework contains a library of models specifically developed for costing power generation systems.
+These models all build off of the core IDAES modeling framework and model libraries.

 .. toctree::
     :maxdepth: 1